-• STOP TIME (Forming a T with their hands)
+• STOP TIME (forming a T with his hands)

-When they want to stop the match for any important reason.
-The Referee must explain the reason for each warning to the fighter TIME

-Forming the letter T with hands, to give order for time keeper to stop the clock until referee says command FIGHT.
-When the central referee says TIME they must say the reason why they have stopped the clock.
+When he wants to stop the match for any important reason.
+The Referee must explain the reason for each warning to the fighter forming the letter T with hands, to give order for time keeper to stop the clock until referee says command FIGHT.
+When the central referee says TIME he must say the reason why he stopped the clock.